-What should a rider do if they are involved in an incident, accident, or cause property damage?
+What should riders do if involved in an incident, accident, or property damage?

 Riders have a duty of care to stop at an accident scene to give assistance to anyone who is injured, to any other rider or driver involved, any other person who is injured or owners of any property damaged.